exercism/automated-tests/docs/interface.md

 Where possible, `expected` should show the output that was expected and `acutal` should show what was actually given.

 `message` can be used to display human-readable error messages.
 Presume that whatever is written here will be displayed to the student.

+The `tests` array must be returned in the same order in which they appear in the test-suite.
+For some test-runners this may be trivial, for others (e.g. those that randomise or parallelise tests) post-processing will be required to order the results in ascending order by line number.

 ## Debugging